zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-google.md

 He acquires insight into association with perception.
 This is the understanding of pervasiveness.

 [APZ 118.7] (# apz118.7) # apz118.7 .ref .apz} "Questions and Answers
-What is it? ”Some person here is in meaning, in theory, in character, There are questions in the matter and in the relics.
+What is it?
+"Some person here is in meaning, in theory, in character, There are questions in the matter and in the relics.
 Ask him questions Because understanding is.
 These questions are comprehension.